Now accepting proposals for 2026 Reading Circle Leaders!

 If you’ve ever wanted to guide meaningful conversations about the books that shape our field, this is your opportunity to share your expertise and help set the tone for this new professional community.

-How Huddle Leaders Are Selected
+How Circle Leaders Are Selected

 We review proposals using this considerations: